sturdynut/gallery/README.md

-# web
+# Gallery

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.12.1.
+A gallery to showcase art.

 ## Build & development

-Run `grunt` for building and `grunt serve` for preview.
+Run `grunt build` for building and `grunt serve` for dev.

+## Deployment to Heroku

+1. `grunt build` to build out /dist (update stupid js file paths with heroku url)
+2. Deploy from heroku!

 ## Testing